Menu The Monks of Earl's Colne

 The priory of Earl's Colne was founded in 1111 or before by Aubrey and Beatrice de Vere.

-What the Wikipeida page says:
+What the Wikipeida page says about the Priory:

 Colne Priory at Earls Colne, Essex was a Benedictine priory, initially a dependent cell of Abingdon Abbey, Berkshire (now in Oxfordshire).
 It was founded by Aubrey de Vere I and his wife Beatrice in or before 1111.
 One piece of research suggests that the original Abbot, Faritius, was appointed in 1101; he initially placed six monks at the site.